henry2004y/Vlasiator.jl/docs/src/python.md

 ```

 !!! warn
     There seems to be issue that JuliaCall may decide to check pkg installation every time for a new session.
-We need to first make sure that PythonCall is installed in Julia; then either pip or conda should be set properly.
+We need to first make sure that PythonCall is installed in Julia; then make sure your `PYTHONPATH` is properly set.
+See this [issue](https://github.com/cjdoris/PythonCall.jl/issues/144) for more information.

 ## PyJulia